SITUATION UPDATE (as of 6/11/26 @ 930AM EDT)

 Hantavirus Outbreak Aboard the MV Hondius

 Brief Summary.
 On May 2, 2026 the World Health Organization (WHO) received notification of a cluster of severe respiratory illnesses aboard a Dutch-flagged expedition vessel.
 The ship, the MV Hondius, had departed Ushuaia, Argentina on April 1, 2026 with 149* individuals onboard (88 passengers, 61 crew members), making numerous stops as it sailed across the South Atlantic.
 Originally, three cases were reported to the WHO on May 2, including two deaths (Cases 1 & 2) and one critically ill passenger (Case 3).
-On that same day, the WHO reported that the third case, who remains hospitalized in intensive care in South Africa, tested positive for hantavirus infection.
-Since then, one additional death has been reported (Case 4), along with four other cases (Cases 5-8).
+On that same day, the WHO reported that the third case, who was hospitalized in intensive care in South Africa, tested positive for hantavirus infection.
+Since then, one additional death has been reported (Case 4), along with nine other cases (Cases 5-13), for a total of 13 cases (12 confirmed, 1 probable).
 Cases have reported respiratory and gastrointestinal symptoms and fever.
 At least four of the cases rapidly progressed to pneumonia, acute respiratory distress, and shock.
 Since the initial WHO alert, it has been reported that Cases 1 & 2 went on a bird watching trip in Argentina, Chile, and Uruguay prior to boarding the vessel.
 This included travel to areas known to have the species of rat capable of carrying the Andes hantavirus species.
 Investigations into the movement of the first two cases remain ongoing.

-*There are conflicting reports of the number of passengers onboard, with WHO reporting 147 and the ECDC reporting 149.
+*There are conflicting reports of the number of passengers who were onboard, with WHO reporting 147 and the ECDC reporting 149.
 Oceanwide Expeditions, the owner of the MV Hondius, reported 149 total passengers.

 Hantavirus Information.
 Hantaviruses are primarily transmitted through contact with the urine, feces, or saliva of infected rodents or through contact with contaminated surfaces.
 Infection with hantaviruses can lead to hantavirus pulmonary syndrome (HPS), with symptoms typically occurring 2-4 weeks after initial exposure, but can be as late as eight weeks post-exposure.
 Early symptoms of HPS include fatigue, fever, and muscle aches, which are then followed by respiratory symptoms, including coughing and shortness of breath.
 Hantavirus infection can also cause Hemorrhagic Fever with Renal Syndrome, leading to shock, hemorrhage, and kidney failure.
 Hantavirus infections have a case fatality rate of <1-15% in Asia and Europe, and are as high as 50% in the Americas.
 For reference, some case fatality rates for other respiratory viruses include COVID-19 (around 1% in the general population, 37% for those in intensive care), severe acute respiratory syndrome (SARS, 11%), and Middle East Respiratory Syndrome (MERS, 36.5%).